sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-flex/README.md

 * A flex container is still flow content.
 If something isn't vertically centering, make sure that the container has enough height for vertical centering to be visible.
 * A flex container only controls its immediate children.
 The same element can be a flex item for one container, and a flex container itself.
 * A flex container is treated like a block element (the container tries to take up all the horizontal space it can).
 You can also flex an inline element by using `display: inline-flex;`.
+* By default, flex items will wrap around the primary axis if they take up all the available space.
+You can override this behavior with `flex-wrap: nowrap`.

 ## Additional Resources